 St=exp-αλexpλt-1

-In order to establish that you are fitting the distribution correctly, you are instructed to first generate a sample that you know is from a Gompertz distribution and apply your fitting approach to this simulated sample.
-The idea is that, should you get the same parameters out that you put in then your approach will have more credibility on the real data.
+In order to establish that you fit the distribution correctly, you are instructed first to generate a sample that you know is from a Gompertz distribution and apply your fitting approach to this simulated sample.
+The idea is that should you get the same parameters out that you put in, then your approach will have more credibility on the real data.

 Question 1